FitzwilliamMuseum/fitz-unlocking-miniatures/content/markdown/blog/Avishi-Glory in the Little.md

 In this blog-post, we explore how—through the vehicle of portraiture executed mainly in the miniature medium—two extraordinary women of the early 17<sup>th</sup> century used their patronage of talented artists to help fashion and expand, in sophisticated ways, their considerable individual powers alongside their royal husbands.

 On the 13<sup>th</sup> of July 1616, the court of Padshah Jahangir anxiously awaited the results of an unpremeditated but pivotal artistic competition between East and West, between India and Britain.
 The prestige of Timuriya artistry and, by extension, the very credibility of the wealthiest monarch in the world were on the line: could the Timuriyas actually surpass Britain in the art of ‘limning’ or miniature-painting?
-The British ambassador to India, Sir Thomas Roe, had made the boastful claim that a ‘Pikture of a frend of myne’ in his possession would surpass in beauty, grace, form, and arrangement any miniature produced by an Indian artist[[1]]([1]).
+The British ambassador to India, Sir Thomas Roe, had made the boastful claim that a ‘Pikture of a frend of myne’ in his possession would surpass in beauty, grace, form, and arrangement any miniature produced by an Indian artist <sup><a href="#fn1" id="ref1">1</a></sup>. <a href="id2">2</a>

 The claim had a precipitous effect and an affronted Jahangir immediately summoned his ‘Cheefe Paynter’ along with four of his greatest court-artists.
 A few days later – so we are informed by Roe’s detailed journals – six identical miniatures were placed before Roe.
 Five were Indian reproductions and one was Roe’s original – the Isaac Oliver miniature on which he had placed his wager.
 His challenge was to find, by candlelight, this miniature from amongst Jahangir’s copies.